FuelLabs/fuels-ts/.changeset/fast-deers-turn.md

 "@fuel-ts/abi-typegen": patch
 ---

-fix: `typegen` predicates and scripts not importing from `./common`
+fix: `typegen` generic enums and `./common` import for predicates and scripts